Dual Enrollment Parent/Guardian Authorization

 - Program and course requirements

-- My student must maintain an APSU GPA of 2.75 to remain in the dual enrollment program for subsequent semesters while in high school.
+- Students must maintain an APSU GPA of 2.75 to remain in the dual enrollment program for subsequent semesters while in high school.
 If their APSU GPA falls below 2.75 and they have a 3.0 high school GPA, they may reapply for admission.